-Students are not allowed to bring visitors, e.g. Non-Bishop Alemany students, on campus during the school day, unless written permission has been obtained from a Dean of Discipline one day in advance.
+Students are not allowed to bring visitors, e.g. non-Bishop Alemany students, on campus during the school day, unless written permission has been obtained from a Dean of Discipline one day in advance.
 The appropriate paperwork showing parent consent must be submitted.
 Permission will rarely be granted and only for reasons deemed worthy by the Administration.

-- All visitors will be greeted, signed in, and given Visitor's Passes at the Guard Station.
-They will then be directed to the Main Office. - The Main Office receptionist will contact appropriate administrative assistant for any appointments
+- All visitors will be greeted, signed in, and given a Visitor Pass at the Guard Station.
+They will then be directed to the Main Office. - The Main Office receptionist will contact the appropriate administrative assistant for any appointments.